orviwan/artisan-maker/src/html/start/page-definitions.md

 * `publish` can be set `draft` or a future date to ensure it is not published until required.
 * `date` is the date of the article.
 If not set, a future `publish` date or the file creation date is used.

 The page content is defined in markdown or HTML syntax below the front-matter section.
-The content can include [Handlebars](http://handlebarsjs.com/) partials from the `src/partials` folder with the code in double-squiggly brackets:
+The content can include [Handlebars](http://handlebarsjs.com/) partials from the `src/partials` folder:

-	> partialname
+	\{{> partialname }}

 where `partialname` is the partial filename without its `.html` extension.